Metrolink is Accessible to Persons with Disabilities

 Service Animal Behavior:

 - Service animals must be leashed or harnessed and ride with their owner at all times.

 - Service animals must be under the complete control of the passenger they serve at all times.

 - Aggressive or dominant behavior will not be tolerated.
-This could include snarling, growling, at other people or other service animals, jumping up, represents a safety concern for other Metrolink customers and employees.
+This could include snarling, growling at other people or service animals, or jumping up.
+Such behaviors can represent a safety concern for other Metrolink customers and employees.